kobbled/Obsidian-Cheatsheet/Obsidian Cheatsheet.md

 Built-in callout style (as of V1.1.9) may not be desired.
 To ge the old admonition style of callout.
 See [[#15.4 Callouts]]

+### 5.2 Spellcheck

+You have to manually enable spellcheck by going to `settings->Editor->Behavior`, and turn on spell check.

 ## 6 Latex

 - [MathJax-demos-web](https://github.com/mathjax/MathJax-demos-web#samples-of-mathjax-v3)